 “Glasgow’s city centre is a hubbub of creative energy.
 Visit The Glasgow School of Art, the CCA and Stereo to take in contemporary art exhibitions, marvel at Charles Rennie Mackintosh’s iconic designs and sample the city’s vibrant nightlife and explosion of tasty vegan cuisine.
 The busy thoroughfare of Buchanan Street is a shoppers delight, be sure to look up as you explore to take in Glasgow’s distinctive architectural heritage.”

 Jen Stewart, The Glasgow School of Art

 Head back east to the top of High Street to yet another must visit location, Cathedral Precinct where you will find the stunning medieval Glasgow Cathedral, St Mungo Museum of Religious Life and Art and Provand’s Lordship – the oldest house in Glasgow.
-Be sure to look out for the lamp posts featuring the city’s Coat of Arms - the fish that couldn't swim, the tree that never grew, the bell that never rang and the bird that never flew.
+Be sure to look out for the lamp posts featuring the city’s Coat of Arms - here is the bird that never flew, here is the tree that never grew, here is the bell that never rang, here is the fish that never swam.

 Glasgow is the largest retail centre outside London’s West End so head for Buchanan Street, the main pedestrianised thoroughfare that along with Sauchiehall Street, Argyle Street, Ingram St and Royal Exchange Square make up what’s known locally as the Style Mile – one square mile of fantastic shopping!